svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_fundamentals_and_extensions/index.md

 arguments along with the `fun` symbol.

 This call could potentially fail with a memory error (out of heap).
-In this case the stack is restored (the count and the `APPLICATION' continuation is pushed back onto the stack) and the `perform_gc` and `app_cont` flags are set.
+In this case the stack is restored (the count and the `APPLICATION` continuation is pushed back onto the stack) and the `perform_gc` and `app_cont` flags are set.
 This means that after GC has been run the next thing the evaluator does is call the continuation again